BlockstreamResearch/bip-frost-dkg/README.md

 even if the coordinator is trusted.
 This is the price we pay for the communication optimization.

-### CertEq
+### Equality Check Protocol CertEq

 As explained in the "Motivation" section, it is crucial for security that participants reach agreement over the results of a DKG session.
-EncPedPop (as inherited from SimplPedPop) works with a similar but different abstraction instead:
-The last step of a EncPedPod session is to run an external *equality check protocol* Eq, whose purpose is to verify that all participants have received identical protocol messages during the previous steps.
+SimplPedPop, and consequently also EncPedPop, ensure agreement during the final step of the DKG session by running an external *equality check protocol* Eq, whose purpose is to verify that all participants have received identical protocol messages during the previous steps.

-EncPedPop assumes that Eq is an interactive protocol between the `n` participants with the following abstract interface (see also TODO):
+Eq is assumed to be an interactive protocol between the `n` participants with the following abstract interface (see also TODO):
 Every participant can invoke a session of Eq with an input value `x` (TODO and the identities of other participants?).
-Eq may not return at all to the calling participant.
-But if it returns successfully for some calling participant, then all honest participants agree on the value `x`.
+Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `x`.
-(but it may be the case that not all of them have established this fact yet).
+(However, it may be the case that not all honest participants have established this fact yet.)
-This means that the EncPedPod session was successful and the resulting threshold public key can be returned to the participant, who can use it (e.g., send funds to it).
+This means that the DKG session was successful and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to it.

 More formally, Eq must fulfill the following properties:
  - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values x and x' provided by two honest participants, we have `x = x'`.